 Elance’s 1099 service helps U.S.-based clients stay in compliance with these requirements.
 Elance gathers the necessary W-9 information from the freelancers and issues the 1099 forms to the IRS and to the freelancers on behalf of the client.
 The 1099 service is free and is provided only when the client completes the necessary 1099 information.

-You are considered a U.S. person if you are:
+A freelancer is considered a U.S. person if they are:

 An individual who is a U.S. citizen or a U.S. resident alien.